-School counselors also help identify cases of student neglect or abuse and alert authorities when such cases are suspected.
+- Identify cases of student neglect or abuse and alert authorities when such cases are suspected.

-The American School Counselor Association recommends a ratio of one counselor to 250 students.
-However, as of 2013-2014, the average ratio nationwide was one counselor for every 491 students, according to the National Center for Education Statistics.
+ASCA recommends a ratio of one counselor to 250 students.
+However, as of 2014-2015 (the most recent academic year for which figures available), the average ratio nationwide was one counselor for every 482 students, according to the National Center for Education Statistics.’